Can you describe a typical work day?

 How can working for Princo shape my career?

-Princo believes in developing talent internally and promoting from within.
-There is unlimited growth potential within the organization.
+Princo believes in and invests heavily in developing talent organically.
+There is unlimited growth potential within the organization, and most individuals enjoy the work so much that they choose to stay beyond the two-year program.
 Several senior investment staff started as Analysts or Associates.

 What is the interview process like?
 How can I prepare?